 MBLEx fee Increase

-In April, the FSMTB announced one of its most controversial changes.
+In April of 2019, the FSMTB announced one of its most controversial changes.
 For 13 years, the fee to take the MBLEx remained unchanged at $195 per attempt.
-As of April 1st, 2020 the NEW fee for the MBLEx will be $265 per attempt.
-If you want to save yourself $70, make sure you schedule your exam before that date.
+As of April 1st, 2020 the NEW fee for the MBLEx was scheduled to change to $265 per attempt.
+However, with COVID-19 the FSMTB announced the fee would remain $195 until further notice.

 2018/2019 MBLEx Changes